-This is to certify that Mr / Ms Deep Jansari (VT20212630) has successfully completed internship program on Logistics Optimization Services under the guidance of Asitkumar Niranjanbhai Shukla (Manager, PSD).
+This is to certify that Mr / Ms Deep Jansari (VT20212630) has successfully completed

 The duration of this project was from 1st July 2021 to 15th August 2021.

 The internship on evaluation fulfils all the stated criteria and student's findings are his/her original work.